HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - Crawlers for data sources
 - REST API for document management, configuration, and search queries

+### File processor nodes

+The file processor will be an additional set of Pods that we run alongside the search middleware and OpenSearch.
+It will perform all tasks required for us to run text extraction in order to provide full text search.

+The File processor node is mandatory for binary to text extraction.

+The file processor is invoked if the document contains a reference for a binary file that we can extract text from.
+It will be called by the search middleware.
+The search middleware will retrieve the binary and send it to the file processor for text extraction.

 ## Content sources

 A content source represents a search index that contains data from a specific data source (for example, WCM).
 Each content source has its own independent search index inside OpenSearch.
 This ensures that indexing documents from different data sources does not cause conflicts with duplicate IDs.
 With OpenSearch, you can still perform search queries over all existing indexes, which enables a separation of indexed data while retaining all search capabilities.